fdsCG/techio-java-template/markdowns/welcome.md

 # Template Resources

-##`markdowns/welcome.md`
+`markdowns/welcome.md`
 the content you are reading right here is in this file.
 Tech.io relies on the [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to render text, medias and to inject programming exercices.

+`java-project`
-`java-project`: a simple Java + Maven + JUnit project dedicated to run the programming example upper.
+a simple Java + Maven + JUnit project dedicated to run the programming example upper.
 A project relies on a Docker image to be run according to the project requirements.
 You can use official Docker images or build your own.

+`techio.yml`
-`techio.yml`: this file is mandatory, it describes both content and programming projects used in a contribution.
+this file is mandatory, it describes both content and programming projects used in a contribution.

 # Visual and Interactive Content